What's the best hot chocolate mix? We tried 10 to find out

 Swiss Miss has been making hot cocoa mixes for more than 50 years.
 But when you head to the grocery store, you'll see dozens of brands, some from familiar chocolatiers like Nestle and Hershey's, and others from dedicated instant hot chocolate labels.
 The flavors and varieties seem endless, from no sugar or "natural" to caramel, mint and dark chocolate.
 While some instant mixes come as a viscous liquid contained by glass jars, others come as tablets for you to break off and whisk into hot milk or water.

-Though the weekend’s storm, this winter’s first big wallop, arrived relatively late in the season, true Midwesterners know that more brutal days lie ahead.
-You’ll need to stock up on supplies.
-So to get you through the upcoming cold spell and the rest of winter, the Food & Dining staff sampled 10 brands of plain, milk chocolate hot cocoa powder — sans marshmallows.
-(Sorry, young Grace.)
-You’ll find the results in the photo gallery at the top of this article: Click through the photos to find out how your favorite brand did and prepare yourself for the surprising winner.
+Though this winter's first big wallop arrived relatively late in the season, true Midwesterners know that more brutal days lie ahead.
+You'll need to stock up on supplies.
+So to get you through the upcoming cold spell and the rest of winter, the Food & Dining staff sampled 10 brands of plain, milk chocolate hot cocoa powder - sans marshmallows.
+(Sorry, young Grace.).

 We chose to sample the hot cocoas with water, not milk, almond milk or another additive.
 We wanted to make sure we provided a baseline, in the event you don't have milk at home or are lactose sensitive.
 We did not include some widely available brands, such as Starbucks, Lake Champlain or Sillycow Farms, because their instructions called for milk.